pepkit/peppy/doc/source/sample-annotation-sheet.rst

 Special columns
 """"""""""""""""""""""""""""""""""""""""""""""""""
-Mostly, you have complete control over any other column names you want to add, but there are a few reserved names that Looper treats differently.
+Mostly, you have complete control over any other column names you want to add, but there are a few reserved names.
 In addition to the ``sample_name`` column required to build a ``Sample``, here's a list of other special column names:

 - ``library`` - While not needed to build a ``Sample``, this column is required for submission of job(s).
-It's required to determine how pipeline(s) relevant to the ``Sample``.
+It specifies the source of data for the sample (*e.g.* ATAC-seq, RNA-seq, RRBS). ``Looper`` uses this information to determine which pipelines are relevant for the ``Sample``.

 - ``toggle`` - If the value of this column is not 1, Looper will not submit the pipeline for that sample.
 This enables you to submit a subset of samples.

 - ``data_source`` - This column is used by default to specify the location of the input data file.
 Usually you want your annotation sheet to specify the locations of files corresponding to each sample.
 You can use this to simplify pointing to file locations with a neat string-replacement method that keeps things clean and portable.
 For more details, see the advanced section :ref:`advanced-derived-columns`.

 Here are a few example annotation sheets:

 .. csv-table:: Example Sample Annotation Sheet
 	:file: ../../examples/microtest_sample_annotation.csv